 Soft top surfboards are the new comers to the industry.
-It could be argued that surfboard manufacturers looked at body boards and thought there was potential to lengthen the body board and create a soft top surfboard.
+It could be argued that surfboard manufacturers looked at body boards and thought there was potential to lengthen the body board and create a foam surfboard.

-Soft top surfboards are traditionally made from an EPS foam core, have fibreglass or epoxy wrapped around this foam, and then finally have another think layer of foam that covers the board.
-Soft top surfboards make the best beginner surfboards.
+These surfboards are traditionally made from an EPS foam core, have fibreglass or epoxy wrapped around this foam, and then finally have another think layer of foam that covers the board.

 In recent years soft top surfboards have soared in popularity with beginner surfers and surf schools.
-This growth has also led to surf companies making soft top surfboards for intermediate and advanced surfers.
+This growth has also led to surf companies making foam surfboards for intermediate and advanced surfers.

 The three main advantages of soft top surfboards are the following:

 Cheap – Traditional PU and epoxy surfboards usually start at around $400 and go up from there.
-Soft top surfboards start for as little at $60 on Amazon and usually go up to around the $400 mark.
-Needless to say, the advent of the soft top surfboard has liberated the surf market.
+These surfboards start for as little at $60 on Amazon and usually go up to around the $400 mark.
+Needless to say, the advent of the foam surfboard has liberated the surf market.
 It has made the sport of surfing accessible to many more people.

 Safe – Having a soft outer core makes these boards relatively safe to surf on.
 When we speak of safety in this context, we are referring to both the surfers personal safety and the safety of those around him/her in the water.
 Surf injuries are fairly common, particularly when one is learning to surf and wipeouts happen more frequently.